jiaquan0526/information-hub/DEPLOYMENT.md

 ### Option 1: GitHub Pages (Recommended - Free)
 1. Create a GitHub repository
+2. Run `npm install` and then `npm run build` locally
-2. Upload all files to the repository
+3. Upload the `dist/` folder contents to the repository root
-3. Go to Settings → Pages
+4. Go to Settings → Pages
-4. Select "Deploy from a branch" → "main"
+5. Select "Deploy from a branch" → `main`
-5. Your site will be live at: `https://yourusername.github.io/information-hub`
+6. Your site will be live at: `https://yourusername.github.io/information-hub`

 ### Option 2: Netlify (Professional - Free)
 1. Go to [netlify.com](https://netlify.com)
-2. Drag and drop your project folder
+2. Drag and drop the `dist/` folder
 3. Get instant deployment with custom domain option

 ### Option 3: Vercel (Fast - Free)
 1. Go to [vercel.com](https://vercel.com)
 2. Import your GitHub repository
+3. Set output directory to `dist/`
-3. Deploy automatically
+4. Deploy automatically

 ## Files Structure
 ```